tr1ptychs/scrap.nvim/README.md

 ```

 ## FYI
 - This was created in a few afternoons by a noob (me) (it's probably buggy).
+- Most importantly, you will lose undo history when you close the window.
 - This is my first nvim plugin. :)
-- This is currently in a state I would describe as "less than finished".
+- This is currently in a state I would describe as "finished-ish".
 - Do with this information what you will, use at your own risk.

-## Todo:
-- Enable ability to undo through previous sessions' changes.